Sidray-Infinity/Centralized_P2P/README.md

         | dst_port  | int  | NO   |     | NULL    |       |
         | f_id      | int  | NO   | MUL | NULL    |       |

+* Create a new user and grant all privileges to it.

 ### Server Roles
 * To provide registration and authentication services